 The redevelopment will deliver the first major upgrade of Prince of Wales Hospital in 20 years.

-Construction of the Acute Services Building is expected to commence this year.
+Commissioning of the Acute Services Building is underway and commencement of services in the building are expected commence late 2022.